 You may never have met Ron Berg, but I’m sure you’ve seen his photography.
 He does commercial work for top-tier companies: AMC, American Century, Amoco, Backwoods, Bayer, Beechcraft, Blockbuster, Blue Bunny Ice Cream….
 I haven’t even gotten to the C’s yet.
 Anyway, years ago Ron got the wild idea to buy the old Midland Motor Company showroom at 1525 Grand and convert it into a studio.
 He was way ahead of his time: these days it seems like everyone in Kansas City is moving to the crossroads.

-80% of the Berg is below the surface.
+80% of our space is below the surface.

 You can get a decent feel for the space by looking at the pictures and reading the facts, but to really understand, you have to visit.
-The Berg Event Space has a certain electricity and life about it.
+Our event space has a certain electricity and life about it.
 It just feels like a good place for a party.
 It could be the location, or it could be the combination of vintage guts and modern refinement.
-More importantly, the Berg has some great people behind the scenes, namely Jillian.
-When you book an event at the Berg Space in Kansas City, you can be sure that Jillian will be keeping tabs on things, making sure that the space looks great and the vendors are tactful, tasteful, and on time.
+More importantly, the space has some great people behind the scenes, namely Jillian.
+When you book an event at the space in Kansas City, you can be sure that Jillian will be keeping tabs on things, making sure that the space looks great and the vendors are tactful, tasteful, and on time.

 The Fun Stuff

-• The Berg courtyard: The courtyard has become something of an icon in the Kansas City Wedding Scene.
+• Our courtyard: The courtyard has become something of an icon in the Kansas City Wedding Scene.
 If you’ve spent much time looking through photographer’s websites, you’ve probably seen the shots of the courtyard lit up at night in all its romantic appeal

-•Max standing/seating room: The Berg Event Space can accommodate 250 people in a mixed standing/seating party.
+•Max standing/seating room: The event space can accommodate 250 people in a mixed standing/seating party.
 For ceremony/sit down dinner the space holds 200.

-•Max seating room: If all guests are to be seated at tables, the Berg Event Space can seat about 185.
+•Max seating room: If all guests are to be seated at tables, the event space can seat about 185.

 •Ceremony & Reception in one location: Many couples like to have their wedding and reception in a single location.
 Jillian and her staff can accommodate with ease.
-The space can be configured in several different ways for a ceremony; then after the ceremony, the guests can mingle at the landing or in the courtyard while the Berg’s staff flips the room for the reception.
+The space can be configured in several different ways for a ceremony; then after the ceremony, the guests can mingle at the landing or in the courtyard while the staff flips the room for the reception.